 This is a guest post from my dear friend Jo Passmore.
 We’ve traveled years and miles together, both buffeted and blessed by the Lord.
 May her wit and wisdom help you rise from the ashes of your own history, stronger for the experience.
 Christian victory is possible because God wastes nothing.

 I’m sharing a thought I wrote about quite awhile ago.
 For women who don’t know me, here’s some background.
-Previously divorce, the ending of that marriage caused great heartbreak and turmoil, but out of the ashes came something that steadied me for other fires that were yet to come.
+Previously divorced, the end of that marriage caused great heartbreak and turmoil, but out of the ashes came something that steadied me for other fires yet to come.